For more information call

 The first step in addressing mould in your tenant’s home is to document its presence.
 Make a visit in person to photograph the affected area and draw around it to preserve a record.
 This documentation serves a dual purpose: it can help identify the source of the mould and assist in planning remedial action.

-If organised quickly, a qualified professional can assess the mould source before removal.
-However, it’s crucial not to delay the removal process.
+A qualified professional can assess the mould source before removal if organised quickly.
+It’s crucial not to delay the removal process.
 Tenant health should always be prioritised above all.

-Tenants may wish to pursue medical advice following the presence of mould in their home, especially if they have pre-existing conditions.
-However, landlords must not wait for a diagnosis to take action.
+Tenants may wish to pursue medical advice following the presence of mould in their home, especially those with pre-existing conditions.
+Landlords must never wait for a diagnosis to take action.
 The presence of mould is reason enough.

 Step 2: Safely remove mould